-Our muscles and our bones provide us all the strength we need so why should we even strive so hard to build up our core strength?
-If you have these kind of questions in your mind, you need to go through the following benefits:
+Our muscles and our bones provide us all the strength we need, so why should we even strive so hard to build up our core strength?
+If you have these kinds of questions in your mind, you need to go through the following benefits:

-- Core strength helps to bring inner stregth balance your body
+- Core strength helps to bring inner strength balance your body

-- It helps to maintains a good posture
+- It helps to maintain a good posture

 - Required for spinal stability

-Be it for getting a good body or increasing your strength, yoga helps to achieve all the factors; however, for people with severe back problems or serious health conditions, getting medical advice is very essential before trying various yoga posture.
+Be it for getting a good body or increasing your strength, yoga helps to achieve all the factors; however, for people with severe back problems or serious health conditions, getting medical advice is essential before trying various yoga postures.